jaclu/tmux-menus/docs/Styling.md

 | prev menu | @menus_nav_prev | '<--'   | '#[fg=colour71]<--'  |
 | home      | @menus_nav_home | '<=='   | '#[fg=colour84]<=='  |

-The navigation variables support full normal styling
+The navigation variables support full normal styling, and can be used already by `tmux 3.0`

 ## Menu overrides